There are no good infinite families of toric codes: Abstract

 \section{Abstract}

-Soprunov and Soprunova introduced the notion of a good infinite family of toric codes.
+Soprunov and Soprunova posed a question on the existence of infinite families of toric codes that are ``good" in a precise sense.
 We prove that such good families do not exist by proving a more general Szemer\'edi-type result:~for all $c\in(0,1]$ and all positive integers $N$, subsets of density at least $c$ in $\{0,1,\dots,N-1\}^n$ contain hypercubes of arbitrarily large dimension as $n$ grows.